 Make It Personal

 “You don’t understand me!”
 That’s one complain you’ll hear from people when you try to tell something without actually talking to them directly.
 It might sound a little confusing when said that way.
 However, the point here is that your target viewers must feel that you’re really talking to them—that you created a YouTube video specifically because you can relate with their woes, worries, and desires.
 There are different ways to do that, but one proven way is to use specific names and terms.
-That is to say you should call out who you want to appeal to (e.g., “housewives,” “aspiring affiliate marketers,” “tennis players”) and use terms they can relate to (e.g., slam dunk, travelling, blind pass for basketball enthusiasts).
+That is to say you should call out who you want to appeal to (e.g., “housewives,” “aspiring affiliate marketers,” “tennis players”) and use terms they can relate to (e.g., slam dunk, traveling, blind pass for basketball enthusiasts).

 Make It Emotional